Jane Clayson Johnson: ABC News

 In 1996, Clayson moved to Los Angeles, California, where she began her network news career at ABC News as a correspondent for Good Morning America, World News Tonight with Peter Jennings, and other broadcasts, including Nightline with Ted Koppel.
 Her work included coverage of breaking news, the presidential campaigns of Bob Dole (1996) and George W. Bush (2000), and the O.J.
 Simpson civil trial.
-For ABC's affiliate news service, NewsOne, she reported on major events such as the Atlantic Olympic Park bombing and the crash of TWA Flight 800.
+For ABC's affiliate news service, NewsOne, she reported on major events such as the Atlanta Olympic Park bombing and the crash of TWA Flight 800.
 On overseas assignments, she covered the crash of Korean Air 747 in Guam, NATO's strikes against Kosovo and the resulting refugee crisis in Macedonia and, in Indonesia, the riots that led to the fall from power of the dictator Suharto.